-At Abbotsford it became important that we knew what had happened to the Collingwood Football team.
-We lived in Clifton Hill and our church was in Abbostsford, both of which were part of the City of Collingwood On Sunday morning, as I came into the church and looked at the faces in the congregation, I knew immediately whether Collingwood had won or lost the day before.
+At the Abbotsford Church it became important that we knew what had happened to the Collingwood Football team.
+We lived in Clifton Hill and our church was in Abbotsford, within shouting distance of the Collingwood Football Ground.
+Both Clifton Hill and Abbotsford were part of the City of Collingwood.
+On Sunday morning, as I came into the church and looked at the faces in the congregation, I knew immediately whether Collingwood had won or lost the day before.
 When we first arrived in Collingwood, we had been supporting the Hawthorn Football Club, and consequently Bev had made a jumper for Michael, who was about three at that stage, featuring the colours of the Hawthorn Club.
 This did not meet with much approval when we ventured out with him, so, discretion became the better part of valour, and we changed our allegiance to Collingwood.

 The church was situated on Hoddle Street and the building took up the whole site.
 It was just another single fronted building in a line of other commercial buildings.
-It was getting old and needed repairs especially to the toof, but the deacons were reluctant to spend a lot of money which they did not have.
+It was getting old and needed repairs especially to the roof, but the deacons were reluctant to spend a lot of money which they did not have.
 However, one Sunday, I was preaching during a storm, and the rain started leaking into the church at various points.
 Eventually I had to vacate the pulpit for fear of having an unwanted shower and I preached from the communion table, along with some buckets and pans which surrounded me to catch the rain leaking through a number of other places.
 The next time it was voted on in a business meeting, the plan for a new roof was passed unanimously.